dollodart/techblog/posts/lab/foss-controls/foss-controls.rst

 Devices which support industry standard protocols like MODBUS can be interfaced on a Linux system.
-If it is proprietary but the manufacturer gives the standard for it, like is the case for, e.g., DASNET at mos-spec-controls_, a program can be written for the protocol.
+If it is proprietary but the manufacturer gives the standard for it, like is the case for, e.g., DASNET at mod-spec-controls_, a program can be written for the protocol.
 Only if the device has a proprietary communication protocols which is given in a binary file distributed with it, e.g., on a disk, will there be a problem.
 Products which have such binary programs for proprietary